 We issue guarantees to certain lenders and hotel owners, chiefly to obtain long-term management contracts.
 The guarantees generally have a stated maximum funding amount and a term of four to ten years.
 The terms of guarantees to lenders generally require us to fund if cash flows from hotel operations are inadequate to cover annual debt service or to repay the loan at the end of the term.
-The terms of the guarantees to hotel owners generally require us to fund if the hotels do not attain specified levels of operating profit.
+The terms of the guarantees to hotel owners generally require us to fund if cash flows for operating profit.
 Guarantee fundings to lenders and hotel owners are generally recoverable as loans repayable to us out of future hotel cash flows and/or proceeds from the sale of hotels.
 We also enter into project completion guarantees with certain lenders in conjunction with hotels that we or our joint venture partners are building.